Non-Abelian fractional quantum Hall states at filling factor 3/4: Non-Abelian Candidates

 \section{Non-Abelian Candidates}

-It is helpful to begin with the extensively studied non-Abelian states at $\nu=1/2$.
+The two approaches for constructing non-Abelian FQH states at $\nu=3/4$ are illustrated in Fig.~\ref{Figure1} (a-c).
+It is helpful to begin with the extensively studied $\nu=1/2$ states.
 The original Moore-Read Pfaffian wave function written in the disk geometry is

 For an isolated LL with two-body interaction, there is an exact particle-hole symmetry that relates filling factors $\nu$ and $1-\nu$.
 The exact solution of a many-body system at $\nu=1/2$ should be transformed to itself under this symmetry, but the Pfaffian wave function does not satisfy this condition.
-This has motivated the construction of the anti-Pfaffian~\cite{Levin2007,LeeSS2007} and the particle-hole symmetric Pfaffian (PHS-Pfaffian) state~\cite{SonDT2015,Zucker2016}.
-Some wave functions have been proposed for the PH-Pfaffian state~\cite{YangJ2017,Mishmash2018,Rezayi2021} but the anti-Pfaffian state has no simple real space wave function.
+This fact motivated the construction of the anti-Pfaffian~\cite{Levin2007,LeeSS2007} and the particle-hole symmetric Pfaffian (PHS-Pfaffian) state~\cite{SonDT2015,Zucker2016}.
+Some wave functions have been proposed for the PH-Pfaffian state~\cite{YangJ2017,Mishmash2018,Rezayi2021} but the anti-Pfaffian state has no simple real space representation.
 It is possible to construct a parton wave function that has the same universal properties as the anti-Pfaffian state~\cite{Balram2018a}.
-For our purpose, it is convenient to denote all of them collectively as $\Psi^{\rm MR}_{1/2}$ whenever there is no need to specify which one is under investigation.
+For our purpose, it is convenient to denote all of them collectively as $\Psi^{\rm MR}_{1/2}$ whenever there is no need to specify the one under investigation.
 If they are multiplied by another Jastrow factor, we would obtain $\nu=1/4$ states

-This wave function can also be interpreted in the parton framework~\cite{Jain1989b} that would be useful in later discussions.
-One electron is decomposed to one fermion and one boson.
-The fermions form $\nu=1/2$ Moore-Read type states and the bosons form $\nu=1/2$ Laughlin state~\cite{Laughlin1983}.
+This wave function can also be interpreted in the parton framework that would be useful in later discussions~\cite{Jain1989b}.
+In this approach, the same wave function Eq.~\eqref{OneQuarterState} is analyzed but not from the perspective of flux attachment.
+Instead, one electron is decomposed to two partons, with one being fermionic and the other bosonic.
+Additionally, emergent gauge fields are introduced to glue one fermionic parton and one bosonic parton to reproduce an electron.
+The fermionic partons form $\nu=1/2$ Moore-Read type states and the bosonic partons form $\nu=1/2$ Laughlin state~\cite{Laughlin1983}.
+Its low-energy properties are determined by the gauge fields because the partons are gapped.
 For each $\nu=1/4$ state, there is a counterpart at $\nu=3/4$ obtained through particle-hole conjugation